taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 );
 ~~~~~~~~

-When you start your application, nothing happens when you archive a story.
-There is no re-rendering of the view in place to update it.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/5e3338d3ffff924b7a12eccb691365fd11cb5aed).
+When you start your application, nothing happens again when you archive a story.
+Even though you are using the readable stories now.
+That's because there is no re-rendering of the view in place to update it.

-### Part 11: Re-render View
+### Part 9: Re-render View

-In this part you will update the view layer to reflect the correct state that is used from the Redux store.
+In this part, you will update the view layer to reflect the correct state that is used from the Redux store.
 When an action dispatches, the state in the Redux store gets updated.
 However, the component tree in React doesn't update, because no one subscribed to the Redux store yet.
 In the first attempt, you are going to wire up Redux and React naively and re-render the whole component tree on each update.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~